 Sure, statements about transformational change of health have been made before.
 Like in 2003, when scientists decoded the human genome.
 But this time is different.
 Why?
 Two reasons:

 - First, the maturation of DNA sequencing platform technologies capable of producing troves of genomic and epigenomic data; and

 When the first human genome was sequenced in 2003, it took over a decade and cost $3B to complete.
 Today, a genome can be sequenced in a day at a cost of a domestic plane ticket.
-And with the introduction of new automated machine learning tools, there is a clear case to why the observation that “this time is different” is in fact true.
+And with the introduction of new automated machine learning tools, there is a clear case to see why the observation that “this time is different” is in fact true.

-A recent essay by Dr. Doug Cole, someone use education and experience is well qualified to make this prognostication, calls this new epoch “The Biological Century.”
-The essay is an amazing piece that elegantly foretells what the future of precision medicine holds for us.
+In a recent essay by Dr. Doug Cole, someone use education and experience is well qualified to make such a prognostication, he calls this new epoch “The Biological Century.”
+The essay is an amazing piece that elegantly foretells what the future of precision medicine holds for all of us.

-The fact is, transformational change is upon us and it is certain to unleash a new epoch in precision medicine.
-Very soon, prescribing the chemotherapy drug Doxorubicin after the discovery of a grapefruit-size tumor in the intestine will look barbaric.
-Cancer is at work inside our bodies long before it emerges in the form of a tumor that blocks our bowels, or causes recognizable pain that leads to an MRI or biopsy and the awful diagnosis that follows.
+The fact is, transformational change is upon us, and it is certain to unleash a new epoch in precision medicine.
+Very soon, prescribing the chemotherapy drug Doxorubicin after the discovery of a grapefruit-size tumor in your lower intestine will look barbaric.
+Cancer is at work inside our bodies long before it emerges in the form of a tumor that blocks our bowels, or causes recognizable pain, that leads to an MRI or biopsy and the awful diagnosis that follows.